-This warning light system monitors the airbag sensor assembly, front airbag sensors inflators, warning light, interconnecting wiring and power sources.
+This warning light system monitors the airbag sensor assembly, front airbag sensors, front seat belt pretensioner assemblies, inflators, warning light, interconnecting wiring and power sources.
 (For details, see "Service remainder indicators and warning buzzers" in Section 1-5.)

 The SRS airbag system is designed to activate in response to a severe frontal impact within the shaded area between the arrows in the illustration.